• Travel

 Earning Points

-With the Chase Sapphire Reserve card you earn Chase Ultimate Rewards points on every purchase.
+With the card_name you earn Chase Ultimate Rewards points on every purchase.
 Ultimate Rewards points are some of the best out there because they offer so much flexibility.
 Not only are there ways to maximize the points you earn but there are so many options for redemption as well.
 This flexibility is definitely valuable when it comes to maximizing the points you earn.

 Travel – Travel purchases include the usual suspects of airplane tickets, hotels and car rentals.
 Each of these purchases will earn you triple points.
 Chase also includes purchases at parking garages, toll roads and even rides with Uber and Lyft as travel so you will earn you 3x points on these as well.
 One minor note, is that you won’t earn any points on the first $300 you spend on travel because of the annual travel credit.